Affiliate Disclosure

 - Longer-lasting than a surface dressing

-Why buy it: When trim is so far gone that a dressing just skims over the grey, this actually dyes the plastic black again — the fix for the worst-case faded trim.
+Why buy it: When trim is so far gone that a dressing just skims over the gray, this actually dyes the plastic black again — the fix for the worst-case faded trim.

 Quick Comparison

-We prepped every piece of trim identically — washed, degreased and dried — then applied each product per its instructions and left the cars outdoors through sun and repeated washes.
-We scored four things: depth of black (how convincing and even the finish looked), durability (how many weeks or months it held before fading), ease of application (mess, streaking, dry time), and value (cost per application).
-Because durability is the whole point of trim restoration, we weighted it heavily.
+We rank on how each product holds up in the real world: owners prep trim identically — washed, degreased and dried — then apply per instructions and leave the cars outdoors through sun and repeated washes.
+We score four things: depth of black (how convincing and even the finish looks), durability (how many weeks or months it holds before fading), ease of application (mess, streaking, dry time), and value (cost per application), drawing on how buyers consistently report each one performing.
+Because durability is the whole point of trim restoration, we weight it heavily.
 Prices are shown in dollar signs since street pricing moves; the live link has today's number.

 1. Cerakote Trim Coat Kit — Best Overall / Longest-Lasting